kamalgirdher/webScrapingUsingVBA/readme.md

 End Sub
 ```

-A **Function** on other hand is a series of VB statements enclosed by the Function and End Function.
+A **function** on other hand is a series of VB statements enclosed by the Function and End Function.
 It performs a task and then returns control to the calling code.
 When it returns control, it also returns a value to the calling code.

 ```vba
 Function nameOfFunction()